Joan Semmel: Overlays series (1992–1996)

-The Overlays series (1992–96), combines conceptual and formal concerns that echo many of Joan Semmel's previous investigations.
+The Overlays series (1992–96), combines conceptual and formal concerns that echo many of Semmel's previous investigations.
 For this body of work, she used pre-existing paintings from her Erotic Series (1972) as the backgrounds for gestural images of nude, middle-aged female bodies taken from her prior Locker-Room paintings (1988–91).
-These works represent a fertile moment of formal experimentation as Semmel began exploring color and transparency – compositional elements that she continues to refine in her present day work.
+These works represent a fertile moment of formal experimentation as Semmel began exploring color and transparency – compositional elements that she continued to refine in her later work.
 Writing about this series, she observes, “both non-naturalistic color and linear overlays of complementary or contrasting images, again recall abstract elements, but also provoke a suggestion of time, motion, or memory.”

 Mannequins (1996–2001)

-Inspired by old mannequins she found on the street, Semmel worked with these "idealized versions of the female body...as alter egos to explore the isolation and anomie of objectification and fetishization.
-The haunting beautiful faces, broken parts and empty armholes were eloquent witnesses to the way women were valued for their youth and beauty and discarded in later years as powerless and no longer viable."
+Inspired by old mannequins she found on the street, Semmel worked with these "idealized versions of the female body...as alter egos to explore the isolation and anomie of objectification and fetishization."